How To Service The ZF 8HP Transmission On A BMW F30

 - Fluid catch pan

-Step 1: You're going to want to get your vehicle in the air and level.
+You're going to want to get your vehicle in the air and level.
 I recommend performing this job on as close to a level surface as possible.
 Once you have your vehicle properly supported and secured (always make sure a vehicle is stable when jacked up) you can begin by getting under the car.
 Also, to make the job easier when you go to refill the transmission make sure the vehicle has sat for awhile if recently driven.
-On a hot day it may be best to let it sit until the following morning as it takes awhile for the trans temp to drop into optimal final fill temp range.
+On a hot day, it may be best to let it sit until the following morning as it takes a while for the trans temp to drop into optimal final fill temp range.

-Step 2: This next step will vary from vehicle to vehicle but there is usually a splash shield or aerodynamic tray blocking access to the oil pan drain plug on the transmission.
-Remove this tray (if equipped) and you should at this point have access to the drain plug on the pan, all bolts securing the pan to the transmission, and access to the fill plug on the side of the transmission (location of drain plug may vary on all wheel drive models equipped with an external transfer case).
+This next step will vary from vehicle to vehicle, but there is usually a splash shield or aerodynamic tray blocking access to the oil pan drain plug on the transmission.
+Remove this tray (if equipped) and you should at this point have access to the drain plug on the pan, all bolts securing the pan to the transmission, and access to the fill plug on the side of the transmission (location of the drain plug may vary on all-wheel-drive models equipped with an external transfer case).

-Step 3: After you locate the fill plug on the transmission take the appropriate socket and crack the fill plug loose.
+After you locate the fill plug on the transmission, take the appropriate socket and crack the fill plug loose.
 This is important for two reasons:

 - 1) You want to verify that the fill plug can be removed before draining the transmission